-- All US citizens re-entering the U.S. from Mexico by air, by sea or by land (car, bus, or foot) will need a valid US passport. - For all non-U.S. citizens, please consult the State Department and the individual's consulate, not only for re-entry in the U.S. but also for rules to enter Mexico. - U.S. Department of State Passport Information - U.S. Department of State Travel Information
+- All US citizens re-entering the U.S. from Mexico by air, by sea or by land (car, bus, or foot) will need a valid US passport. - For all non-U.S. citizens, please consult the State Department and the individual's consulate, not only for re-entry in the U.S. but also for rules to enter Mexico. - For travel to Mexico, you may need to obtain an FMM Tourist card, or obtain it at the border if crossing on foot. - U.S. Department of State Passport Information.
+U.S. Department of State Travel Information